-With an intimidatingly impressive list of artists, Matt Squire has defined himself as a powerhouse for creating hits crossing all genres and scenes in the music industry.
-His credits range from projects with popular acts like Demi Lovato, Kesha, and Ariana Grande to wildly successful rock and alternative groups such as Panic!
+With an impressive list of clients, Matt Squire has defined himself as a powerhouse for creating hits across all genres of music.
+His credits range from popular acts like Demi Lovato, Kesha, and Ariana Grande to wildly successful rock and alternative groups such as Panic!
 At the Disco, All Time Low, and The Used.
-Practically a legend in the alternative rock scene, Matt has been involved in the genre from its very beginnings - he was the producer, mixer, and engineer for Panic!
-At the Disco’s debut album A Fever You Can’t Sweat Out.
-Since then, he’s become a force to reckon with across a multitude of different genres and music styles.
-Building both a reputation for being very enjoyable to work with and for understanding the scene.
-Matt got his start playing in his own bands in the Washington D.C. area, playing guitar and drums.
-During recording, he began to fiddle around with the art producing.
-By 2002, he had switched his focus to production and A Fever was recorded in 2005 - a short genesis for a big deal.
+Practically a legend in the alternative rock scene, Matt started early on in his career with being the producer, mixer, and engineer for Panic!
+At The Disco’s debut A Fever You Can’t Sweat Out.
+Since then, Matt has built both a reputation for being easy to work with while understanding the scene.

-Between his skill and his demeanor, he’s an irresistible team member, and musicians across the boundaries of genre have taken note.
-The Used’s Quinn Allman, when asked why the band chose Matt to produce their album Artwork, said “it wasn’t really based on anything that he’d done.
+Matt’s skill coupled with his demeanor makes him an irresistible team member, and musicians across all genres have taken note.
+When asked why the band chose Matt to produce The Used’s album Artwork, Quinn Allman said, “it wasn’t really based on anything that he’d done.
 We just heard that he was really easy to work with.
 He was laid back and cool.
 And that was exactly what he ended up being.”
-It worth noting that The Used admits to not having heard a single band that Matt had worked with beforehand, and they were still elated with the way Artwork turned out.